Rensvandeschoot/Tutorials/R/R-regression-bayesian--using-brms-.md

 ---
 title: "R regression Bayesian (using brms)"
 author: "By [Laurent Smeets](https://www.rensvandeschoot.com/colleagues/laurent-smeets/) and [Rens van de Schoot](https://www.rensvandeschoot.com/about-rens/)"
-date: 'Last modified: 25 July 2019'
+date: 'Last modified: 07 August 2019'
 output:
   html_document:
     keep_md: true
 ---

-This tutorial provides the reader with a basic tutorial how to perform a **Bayesian regression** in [Blavaan](https://faculty.missouri.edu/~merklee/blavaan/),  using Stan instead of  as the MCMC sampler.
+This tutorial provides the reader with a basic tutorial how to perform a **Bayesian regression** in [brms](https://cran.r-project.org/web/packages/brms/index.html),  using Stan instead of  as the MCMC sampler.
 Throughout this tutorial, the reader will be guided through importing data files, exploring summary statistics and regression analyses.
 Here, we will exclusively focus on [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) statistics.

 In this tutorial, we start by using the default prior settings of the software.
 In a second step, we will apply user-specified priors, and if you really want to use Bayes for your own data, we recommend to follow the [WAMBS-checklist](https://www.rensvandeschoot.com/wambs-checklist/), also available in other software.